stefangabos/world_countries/README.md

 ## Flags

-The package also contains the national flags of each country as a 16x16, 24x24, 32x32, 48x48, 64x64 and 128x128 PNG images, courtesy of [IconDrawer](http://icondrawer.com/free.php).
+The package also contains the national flags of each country as a 16x16, 24x24, 32x32, 48x48, 64x64 and 128x128 PNG images.
 The image files are named using the ISO 3166-1-alpha-2 code of the country they represent, for easily pairing flags with countries.

 > Flag images are also available as single `JSON` files, one for each of the available sizes, containing all flag images as `data-uri`